 Cost of Ownership Over Time

-The total cost of ownership, or TCO, of any equipment should be a major factor in the purchase decision.
+The total cost of ownership (TCO) of any equipment should be a major factor in the purchase decision—which a very different thing from the upfront cost of that equipment.
 This TCO should be balanced against the reward or value that the equipment will produce during its useful life.

 For example, say a company were looking for a series of small test tube racks for their parts sanitation process and to hold the tubes through their filling process.
 Ordering a set of plastic racks would cost the company about $3,000 for tooling, materials, and delivery.
 Meanwhile, a set of steel wire racks would cost about $10,000 for a high-grade, chemically-resistant alloy.

-The thing is, while the upfront cost of the plastic racks would be half that of the steel ones, how long would they last?
+The thing is, while the upfront cost of the plastic racks would be less than the steel racks, how long would they last?

 After just a few months of use, a plastic rack might start to degrade after repeated exposure to strong chemicals and sudden impacts.
 On the other hand, the steel baskets could last for years without needing replacement.